LaurenceA/SEMT20003/README.md

 ## Course Structure

 The course is taught in a "flipped classroom model".
 So there are no in-person lectures (we wouldn't be able to schedule them anyway given the wide range of cohorts on the course).
 Instead, there are extensive pdf notes, iPython notebooks and videos.
-Then, you can ask questions through the 2-hour weekly TA-led problem classes. <!--, and the 1-hour weekly lecturer-led QA session (see Feedback below).-->
+There is a weekly 2-hour TA-led problem class.
+In that session, you can work on the question sheets and/or iPython notebooks, and ask TAs any questions on that material, or on any other part of the course. <!--, and the 1-hour weekly lecturer-led QA session (see Feedback below).-->

 ## Understanding the capabilities of modern AI by it questions about the course